 Most modern fundraisers are more than aware of peer-to-peer fundraising.
 Peer-to-peer fundraising campaigns combine the sense of mission with the social and competitive aspects of charitable giving, making it one of the most engaging – and successful – methods of fundraising out there.

-Especially with the rise of virtual fundraising, it’s important to create “share-worthy” events.
+Especially with the rise of virtual fundraising and as nonprofits continue to find ways to extend reach past the pandemic, it’s important to create “share-worthy” events.
 When you are excited about it, others get inspired too.

 Engaging twists and fundraising ideas are essential to bear fruit in peer-to-peer fundraising—especially in the virtual fundraising landscape.
 Let’s dive into the top 30 peer-to-peer fundraising ideas broken down into the categories below!

 Hosting a run or walk is one of the most popular peer-to-peer fundraising campaigns and for good reason.

 They are fun, large in scale, and can bring together multiple groups (and their networks) to fundraise for your cause.
 Participants form teams or fundraise on their own, giving them options for how to be involved.

 One of the basics of any peer-to-peer campaign is giving participants tools that are social, mobile, and fun to raise donations on their own for the cause.